 - Bacillus subtilis has been studied as an oral mouth rinse and has shown effective results.
 6

 - A combination of three strains of probiotics, Strep. oralis strain KJ3sm, Strep. uberis strain KJ2sm and Strep. rattus, strain JH145 were studied as a probioitic mouthwash and was considered safe for daily use to maintain dental and periodontal health.
 7

 - Scientific research so far indicates that oral probiotics may hold a future in dentistry and in oral medicine.
 8

 The team at NutraScience Labs can help you create a unique oral health probiotic formula intended to meet the needs of your specific target market.
 All of our probiotic manufacturing services are completed in state-of-the-art facilities that holds GMP certification.
-We also specialize in providing our customers with world-class, turnkey graphic design and packaging services, as well as in-house order fulfillment, warehousing, and drop shipping services.
+We also specialize in providing our customers with world-class, turnkey graphic design and packaging services, as well as in-house order fulfillment, and warehousing services.

 1. Journal of Oral Microbiology, published online ahead of print, doi: 10.3402/jom.v2i0.5344.

 2. PNational Institute of Health